fl0pedro/snnax/README.rst

    :width: 200px
    :height: 100px
    :scale: 50 %
-   :align: left

-|SNNAX is a lightweight library for implementing Spiking Neural Networks (SNNs)
+SNNAX is a lightweight library for implementing Spiking Neural Networks (SNNs) is JAX.
-is JAX.
 It leverages the excellent and intuitive [Equinox Library](https://docs.kidger.site/equinox/).
 The core of SNNAX is a module that stacks layers of pre-defined or custom